RylanYancey/Jam/readme.md

 \<makefile name>: The name of the makefile you want to use.
 Makefiles are stored in Jam/makefiles.
 If left blank, the 'default' makefile will be used.

+Note: Jam new will also initialize an empty repository using `git init` in this new project.

 ## Jam add \<path/to/file>

 Used to move an existing project into Jam.